ava8katushka/leetcode/nth_digit_solution.md

 ### Intuition
 Let's travel from one chunk to the next, until we get to the chunk where the `digit with number n` is located.
 ### Algorithm
-1. Start with the first chunk
+1. Start with the first chunk.
-2. Iterate to the next chunk if the `digit with number n` is not in this chunk
+2. Iterate to the next chunk if the `digit with number n` is not in this chunk.
-3. When we arrive, find the `number` to which the `digit with number n` belongs to
+3. When we arrive, find the `number` to which the `digit with number n` belongs to.
-4. Calculate the `position` of the `digit with number n` in this `number`
+4. Calculate the `position` of the `digit with number n` in this `number`.
 ### Code
 ```python
 def findNthDigit(self, n):